 Thanks to its world-class research capabilities, technology expertise and accommodating business climate, Finland has all it takes to significantly accelerate space business in the coming years.
 Moreover, Finland aims to become the world’s most attractive and agile space business environment by 2025, as outlined in the national space strategy.

-Here are five Finnish space-related solutions that have made headlines in recent months.
+Here are five Finnish space-related solutions that have made headlines in recent times.

 This dynamic spacetech startup is disrupting traditional Earth imaging with its synthetic-aperture radar (SAR) microsatellites, the very first of which, ICEYE-X1, was launched into space in early 2018.